ceph/ceph/doc/dev/index.rst

 Testing
 =======

-Ceph has two types of tests: "make check" tests and integration tests.
+Ceph has two types of tests: `make check`_ tests and integration tests.
 The former are run via `GNU Make <https://www.gnu.org/software/make/>`, and the latter are run via the `teuthology framework`_.
-The following two chapters examine the "make check" and integration tests in detail.
+The following two chapters examine the `make check`_ and integration tests in detail.

+.. _`make check`:

 Testing - make check
 ====================

-After compiling Ceph, the ``make check`` command can be used to run the code through a battery of tests covering various aspects of Ceph.
-For inclusion in "make check", a test must:
+After compiling Ceph, the `make check`_ command can be used to run the code through a battery of tests covering various aspects of Ceph.
+For inclusion in `make check`_, a test must:

 * bind ports that do not conflict with other tests
 * not require root access
 * not require more than one machine to run
 * complete within a few minutes

-While it is possible to run ``make check`` directly, it can be tricky to correctly set up your environment.
-Fortunately, a script is provided to make it easier run "make check" on your code.
+While it is possible to run `make check`_ directly, it can be tricky to correctly set up your environment.
+Fortunately, a script is provided to make it easier run `make check`_ on your code.
 It can be run from the top-level directory of the Ceph source tree by doing::

     $ ./run-make-check.sh